UoB-COMSM0110/2024-group-8/README.md

 Immune System Defense builds upon the classic style of Tower-Defense games, combining invader-germs with the quirks of the human body and its complex defence mechanisms that fight infection.
 As a team, we enjoyed exploring the parallels that could be drawn between the two and developed the game as a concept which is semi-educational, being somewhat informative about germ theory whilst remaining fun and fresh to the player.

-///GIF OF GAMEPLAY///
+///TO DO: GIF OF GAMEPLAY///

 Each environment (the brain, heart, lungs and kidney) features a different map and different environmental conditions.
 For example, within the heart the blood viscosity is varied from high to low as the game progresses, increasing the speed at which the viruses travel - making them much more difficult to kill.
 In the brain, the threat of an aneurysm leaves the player exposed to an explosive end to gameplay .

-///confirm if correct////.

-//Image of 4x4 each gameplay//
+///TO DO: Image of 4x4 each map of gameplay///

 The player takes the opposing side: their goal is to kill the invaders before they make it to the end of their route (and therefore ‘enter’ into the rest of the body).
 By purchasing towers and placing them in optimal locations, a defensive map is built up.
 Provided with a limited amount of money (which only increases when enemies are killed), the player needs to form a strategy and optimise their approach for the best results.